-Thus, we aim to answer the following research question: How can a blockchain-based decentralized industry platform be built?
+Thus, we aim to answer the following research question: how can digital platforms' governance be decentralized by the adoption of blockchain?

 3. METHODOLOGY

 Given the limited number of blockchain platforms built by companies that have reached a critical scale, an exploratory research approach is necessary.
 In particular, this exploratory research is based on a single case study design.
 The article takes an inductive approach to explore this emerging phenomenon (Gioia et al., 2013) to allow the development of a new theory based on the evidence presented in this case study.